+5.10.
+Examples of specific policies giving heritage a function in the life of communities

+5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

+The National cultural policy to be upgraded into an Act provides for the community involvemnet in the protection and management of heritage sites.

-- 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - cultural heritage management revitalization process environment protection entries in the register of monuments The Monument of History The Nature Monument - 5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
-High Strengthening resilience to natural hazards and climate change.
-High Contributing to inclusion and equality.
-Some Enhancing the quality of life and well-being.
-High Respecting, protecting and promoting human rights.
+Some Strengthening resilience to natural hazards and climate change.
+Some Contributing to inclusion and equality.
+Some

+Enhancing the quality of life and well-being.
+Some Respecting, protecting and promoting human rights.
 High Respecting, consulting and involving indigenous peoples and local communities.
-High Achieving gender equality.
-Some Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
+Some Achieving gender equality.
+Limited Ensuring growth, employment, income and livelihoods.
+Some Promoting economic investment and quality tourism.
 High Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
+Some Ensuring conflict prevention.
 Some Protecting heritage during conflict.
-Not applicable Promoting conflict resolution.
-Limited Contributing to post-conflict recovery.
-Not applicable Other (please specify).
-Not applicable If 'Other' applies, please specify
+High Promoting conflict resolution.
+Some Contributing to post-conflict recovery.
+Some Other (please specify).
+Some If 'Other' applies, please specify promote pro- poor growth and drive to middle level income